Learning Self-Interpretation from Interpretability Artifacts: Training Lightweight Adapters on Vector-Label Pairs: Methods

 \subsection{Training Data: Interpretability Artifacts}

 We train on vector-label pairs $(h, y)$ from two sources: SAE decoder vectors paired with auto-interpretability labels, and contrastive activation vectors paired with synthetic topic descriptions.
-We use decoder rather than encoder vectors (Appendix~\ref{app:decoder-vectors}).
+SAE features are sparse and approximately monosemantic, while contrastive vectors encode the semantics of a conversation topic by construction.
+For SAEs we use decoder rather than encoder vectors (Appendix~\ref{app:decoder-vectors}).
 All input vectors are normalized to unit L2 norm; the adapter learns to map \emph{directions} to descriptions, with a separate scale factor controlling injection magnitude at inference.
 Dataset details appear in Section~\ref{sec:setup}.